 If you live in a rural area anywhere in the Queenstown Lakes District, you will need to get a permit from the Otago Rural Fire Authority for any outdoor fires.
 This includes farms, lifestyle blocks and dwellings outside urban boundaries, and covers fires to burn stubble and trimmings as well as bonfires.

-The Otago Rural Fire Authority is now responsible for ensuring the requirements of the Forest and Rural Fires Act 1977 and the Forest and Rural Fires Regulations 2005.
-Please contact the Otago Rural Fire Authority for any questions regarding permitting, rural fire volunteers or rural fire control.
+The Otago Rural Fire Authority is responsible for ensuring that the requirements of the Forest and Rural Fires Act 1977 and the Forest and Rural Fires Regulations 2005 are met.

 If you notice a fire or smoke, call 111 and ask for the Fire Service.